Model risk: Time inconsistency

 Buraschi and Corielli formalise the concept of 'time inconsistency' with regards to no-arbitrage models that allow for a perfect fit of the term structure of the interest rates.
 In these models the current yield curve is an input so that new observations on the yield curve can be used to update the model at regular frequencies.
 They explore the issue of time-consistent and self-financing strategies in this class of models.
 Model risk affects all the three main steps of risk management: specification, estimation and implementation.

 Correlation uncertainty

 Uncertainty on correlation parameters is another important source of model risk.
-Cont and Deguest propose a method for computing model risk exposures in multi-asset equity derivatives and show that options which depend on the worst or best performances in a basket (so called rainbow option) are more exposed to model uncertainty than index options.
+Rama Cont and Romain Deguest propose a method for computing model risk exposures in multi-asset equity derivatives and show that options which depend on the worst or best performances in a basket (so called rainbow option) are more exposed to model uncertainty than index options.

 Gennheimer investigates the model risk present in pricing basket default derivatives.
 He prices these derivatives with various copulas and concludes that "... unless one is very sure about the dependence structure governing the credit basket, any investors willing to trade basket default products should imperatively compute prices under alternative copula specifications and verify the estimation errors of their simulation to know at least the model risks they run".